 Yes, the type of default you have on your credit file will make a difference to most mortgage lenders.
 For example, some accounts are generally accepted as less serious than others - a mobile phone default won’t carry as much weight as defaulting on a mortgage or loan payment.

 However, some mortgage lenders will treat all defaults the same.
 This is why finding the right lender to apply to is SO important.
-You’ll want to go to a lender who’ll look at your individual circumstances and give you the best deal.
+You’ll want to go to a lender who’ll look at your individual circumstances and get the right deal for you.
 A simple mistake such as applying to the wrong lender can really damage your credit score if you get turned down.
 It’s best to work with a mortgage broker who knows which lenders are best for applicants with defaults, and can put together a strong application for you.
 Get matched to a broker.

 It all depends on the lender you go to.
 Some will offer you a mortgage pretty soon after, even from around three months.
 But this can change depending on how much your default was and if you’ve had any other defaults in the past.